Ecosystem of the North Pacific Subtropical Gyre: Physical characteristics

 The NPSG is the largest of the open ocean habitats and is considered to be the Earth’s largest contiguous biome.
 This great anticyclonic circulation feature extends from 15°N to 35°N latitude and from 135°E to 135°W longitude.
-Its surface area spans approximately 2 x 10^{7} km^{2}.
+Its surface area spans approximately 2 × 10^{7} km^{2}.
 Its western portion, west of 180° longitude, has greater physical variability than the eastern portion.
 This variability, where different weather patterns affect subregions differently, is due to the large dimensions of this gyre.

 This large variability is caused by discrete eddies, near-inertial motions, and internal tides.
 Climate patterns such as the North Pacific Gyre Oscillation (NPGO), El Nino/Southern Oscillation (ENSO) and the Pacific Decadal Oscillation (PDO) affect the interannual variability in primary productivity in the NPSG.
 DiLorenzo et al., 2008 These conditions can have profound effects on biological processes within this habitat, they have the ability to shift sea surface temperature (SST), chlorophyll patterns, nutrient patterns, oxygen concentrations, mixed layer depths, and thus the carrying capacity (amount of life this habitat can carry) of the NPSG.